open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 an [`InstrumentationScope`](../glossary.md#instrumentation-scope) instance which is stored on the created `Tracer`.

-The first _identical_ `Tracer` MUST be associated with all (both identifying and non-identifying) passed parameters.
+For each unique set of identifying parameters, the non-identifying parameters MUST be associated with the `Tracer` at least once.
 Currently, it is a user error to create `Tracer`s with different non-identifying parameter values (e.g. instrumentation scope attributes) but the same identifying parameters.
 The SDK can handle such cases in its preferred